Baboons, raccoons & midges: First time camping at Augrabies Falls National Park

 Augrabies Falls National Park covers an area of 820 km² and stretches along the Orange River.
 It’s an area that’s arid which implies low annual rainfall and extreme variations of temperatures.

 For this trip, we drove from Upington via the N14; about 1h30 away from the Park.
-However, you can fly to Upington Airport, hire a car and drive to the Park.
+You can fly to Upington Airport, hire a car, and self-drive to the Park.

 Augrabies Falls Entrance and Camping Fee

 South African citizens and Residents (with ID):

 Child: R27.00 per child

 Standard Conservation Fee (Foreign Visitors):